I’ll be honest with you. Getting your works read in this world full of noise is difficult.

 Use numbers to show solid takeaways.

-Just ensure you answer the question what, why, how, or when as you make an audacious promise with your headline.
+Just ensure you answer the question of what, why, how, or when as you make an audacious promise with your headline.

 Have you ever spent a lot of time editing a title to make it catchy?